Resorts Gal Ride Sheets (A Free Disney World Ride Spreadsheet To Help You Plan)

 Additionally, the character meet-and-greets are highlighted in light blue to differentiate them from the rides.
 The rest of the lines are an alternating shade of grey for readability purposes.

 As mentioned above, the column for Lightning Lane Multi Pass indicates whether a ride is part of the system.
-We’ve also listed if it’s a Tier 1 or 2 category attraction where applicable.
+We’ve also listed if it’s a Tier 1 or 2 category attraction, where applicable.
 Of course, you only need to know this status when making initial ride selections before your vacation.
-If you haven’t learned about Lightning Lanes yet, our One-Stop Lightning Lane Guide provides an overview of how the entire system works.
+If you haven’t learned about Lightning Lanes yet, our Disney World Lightning Lane Guide provides an overview of how the entire system works.

 Next on the spreadsheet, we have a column for Early Entry and Extended Evening Hours.
 These columns may or may not apply to you.
 You can check the highlighted articles above to determine your eligibility.
 If you are eligible, you’ll want to: